 If the "Check Engine" light is on, have the problem checked out before buying a vehicle.
 When test-driving, make sure, the automatic transmission shifts properly and smoothly in all conditions.
 Read our illustrated used car checklist for more info.
 Have the vehicle properly inspected before buying.
 Consider an extended warranty at least for the powertrain to protect from unexpected repair costs.

 Maintenance tips: Keep your tires properly inflated.
 Change transmission fluid regularly; it's best to use genuine Toyota transmission fluid.
 You can find transmission fluid capacity in the 'Specifications' section of your owner's manual.
 Keep all other fluids clean and topped up.
 In the 4WD models, transfer case oil and rear differential oil also need to be replaced regularly.
 If you notice any issues with the way the automatic transmission shifts, have it looked at before the problem gets worse.

-Regular oil changes will help to keep the engine running longer.
+Regular oil changes will help the engine last longer.
 Toyota recommends using 5W-30 oil.
 When replacing a faulty ignition coil, it might be a good idea to replace all the spark plugs if they are old.
 When doing any repairs, it's always better to use original Toyota parts.

 Have your vehicle inspected in a repair shop annually to keep it safe.
 You can check the maintenance schedule online at the Toyota Owners website.
 The same website provides access to the electronic copy of the owner's manual.

 Safety Recalls - NHTSA - check for recalls.

 Transport Canada - Motor Vehicle Safety Recalls - check for recalls in Canada.

 Toyota Owners - maintenance schedules, electronic owner's manual and how-to videos.